JackInSightsV2/Semantic-Media-Compression/01-theoretical-validation/theoretical-foundation-overview.md

 This theoretical framework explores when and how this approach makes sense across different domains.

 **The key**: This isn't about better compression ratios for single-version content.
-It's about enabling **multi-variant adaptation** that traditional approaches make economically impossible.
+It's about enabling **multi-variant adaptation** that traditional approaches make economically impossible—specifically, achieving adaptation efficiency factors of 8.3× for moderate implementations and 19.2× for comprehensive deployments.

 ### [Foundational Compression Examples](./detailed-compression-scenarios.md)